vokomokum/foodcoops.net/README.md

 -- create members database
 CREATE DATABASE members CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_520_ci;
 GRANT ALL ON members.* TO members@'%' IDENTIFIED BY 'secret_mb';
+GRANT SELECT ON members.members TO smtp@'%' IDENTIFIED BY 'secret_ms';
+GRANT SELECT ON members.workgroups TO smtp@'%';
+GRANT SELECT ON members.wg_leadership TO smtp@'%';
+GRANT SELECT ON members.wg_membership TO smtp@'%';
 ```

+Note that some `GRANT` statements may only work after you've populated the database.
+If
+an error happens because of that, try again after doing so in the next step.

 Subsequently you need to populate the databases: